 Students can be hesitant to reach out to faculty or researchers, particularly the “rock stars” of the discipline.
 It can feel presumptuous to take up someone’s time with a conversation that isn’t directly tied to their work, but the truth is that most senior researchers are very interested in getting to know you, too.
 After all, they are looking for the next generation of stars in the discipline, so if they are not hiding in their labs, they are probably trying to network as well.

 Be bold and introduce yourself, share the 15 second overview of who you are and what you do, and try to follow it with one simple question or comment.
 Often that can be enough to start a conversation and forge a connection with someone new.

 Use good networking manners.

 Many people think of networking as somehow disingenuous – they picture the slick salesman cozying up to someone at a cocktail party and trying to win favors from strangers.
 And it’s true, if you ask someone you meet at a conference or reception for a job five minutes after meeting them, it’s probably not going to go very well.
 But if you view networking as a professional interaction and treat it as such, it’s both a respectable and necessary activity.

 Start a conversation and actively listen to the other person’s story.
 If it’s a good conversation, exchange business cards and/or connect with them on LinkedIn afterward.
 Depending on the context, follow up if you see something they might be interested in, or to ask if they might be at a similar conference in the future.
 Continued interaction, even if sporadic, helps keep your network fresh and makes it less awkward if sometime in the future you need to ask your network for a favor.

-When you accept networking as a natural and essential element of your graduate career and you focus in on the people you are connecting with, you'll find that networking can bring joy, interest, and opportunity into your life and career.
+When you accept networking as a natural and essential element of getting a doctorate and you focus in on the people you are connecting with, you'll find that networking can bring joy, interest, and opportunity into your life and career.